ConnorMcShane/bird-classifier-app/README.md

 ![Python Version](https://img.shields.io/badge/python-3.9-blue)
 ![License](https://img.shields.io/badge/license-MIT-green)

-A Python application that serves a TensorHub model through an API to classify bird images.
+An installable Python module application that serves a TensorHub model through an API to classify bird images.
 It uses FastAPI for API endpoints, supports logging, testing with pytest, and can be run in a Docker container.

 ## Features